UC San Diego Health is the worldwide leader for pulmonary thromboendarterectomy (PTE) surgery, also known as pulmonary endarterectomy (PEA), to treat

 Misdiagnosis or failure to recognize CTEPH is common, leaving many people out of breath with a deadly, but treatable, disease.
-UC San Diego specialists are leaders in evaluating patients with chronic thromboembolic pulmonary hypertension.
+Our specialists are leaders in evaluating patients with chronic thromboembolic pulmonary hypertension.

 Unmatched Volumes and Outcomes

-UC San Diego boasts more successful PTEs than any other medical center and the lowest postoperative mortality rate, worldwide.
-Patients with thromboembolic pulmonary hypertension who have not received appropriate diagnosis and treatment at other centers are often treated successfully at our center.
+UC San Diego Health boasts more successful PTEs than any other medical center and the lowest postoperative mortality rate worldwide.
+Patients with thromboembolic pulmonary hypertension who have not received appropriate diagnosis and treatment at other centers around the world are often treated successfully at our center.